Osiris-Team/PayHook/README.md

 Tipp:
 Use a [random string generator](https://www.random.org/strings/) once to create the webhook enpoints name, so it looks like this for example `https://my-store.com/GeFVaY8Rr2HWXljt1wx0CnIAmYWwFJyi` and avoid sharing these links to the public.
 Its not an optimal solution but it decreases the chance of malicious people tinkering with the endpoint.
+Note that PayHook always validates the event, this is more about avoiding DOS attacks.

 ```java
 @RestController